 Where to stay: Crowne Plaza Jordan - Dead Sea Resort & Spa

 Because of its relative isolation, Seychelles has largely been ignored as a destination — but not by those with the money to enjoy it.

-The island-nation is located in the Indian Ocean and is notorious for its high-end resorts and golf courses.
-The clear waters that surround this African country contrast the large boulders that dot its shores.
+The island nation is located in the Indian Ocean and is notorious for its high-end resorts and golf courses.
+The clear waters that surround this African country contrast the large granite boulders that dot its shores.

-It's perfect for a vacation where you can enjoy nature by snorkeling and diving, but also have access to city life.
+It's perfect for a vacation where you can enjoy nature while island hopping around paradise.